toby-ctrlaltdelete/toby-ctrlaltdelete.github.io/index.md

-# An Introduction
+# An Introduction & About Me

 Hello!
 My name is Toby Cayce, and I'm here to become a professional game developer.
+While playing around with level designers in my childhood was always fun, but comparing it to doing the real thing is far more enjoyable and satisfying.

 ### Markdown